QuentinRa/blog.quentinra.dev/info/js/syntax/spread.md

 [Go back](..#advanced-syntax)

-The spread syntax `...` allow us to expand an array.
-For instance, let's say you got an array with $[1,2,3,4]$, you could create a new one with the same values like this
+The spread syntax `...` allows us to expand an array.
+For instance, let's say you got an array with $[1,2,3,4]$, you could create a new one with the same values, like this

 ```js
 let array = [1,2,3,4];